Nicholas I of Russia: Early reign

 Nicholas completely lacked his brother's spiritual and intellectual breadth; he saw his role simply as that of a paternal autocrat ruling his people by whatever means necessary.
 Nicholas I began his reign on 14 December 1825 (old style), which fell on a Monday; Russian superstition held that Mondays were unlucky days.
 This particular Monday dawned very cold, with temperatures of −8 degrees Celsius.
 This was regarded by the Russian people as a bad omen for the coming reign.

-The accession of Nicholas I was marred by a demonstration of 3000 young Imperial Army officers and other liberal-minded citizens.
+The accession of Nicholas I was marred by a demonstration of 3000 young army officers and other liberal-minded citizens.
 This demonstration was an attempt to force the government to accept a constitution and a representative form of government.
-Nicholas ordered the army out to smash the demonstration.
-The "uprising" was quickly put down and became known as the Decembrist Revolt.
-Having experienced the trauma of the Decembrist Revolt on the very first day of his reign, Nicholas I was determined to restrain Russian society.
+Nicholas ordered the Imperial Russian Army to smash the demonstration.
+The "uprising" was quickly put down and became known as the Decembrist revolt.
+Having experienced the trauma of the Decembrist revolt on the first day of his reign, Nicholas I was determined to restrain Russian society.
 The Third Section of the Imperial Chancellery ran a huge network of spies and informers with the help of Gendarmes.
 The government exercised censorship and other forms of control over education, publishing, and all manifestations of public life.

-He appointed Alexander Benckendorff to head this Chancellery.
+Nicholas appointed Alexander Benckendorff to head this Chancellery.
 Benckendorff employed 300 gendarmes and 16 staff in his office.
-He began collecting informers and intercepting mail at a high rate.
-Soon, because of Benckendorff, the saying that it was impossible to sneeze in one's house before it is reported to the emperor, became Benckendorff's creed.
+He began collecting informers and intercepting mail.
+Soon, the saying that "it was impossible to sneeze in one's house before it is reported to the emperor" became Benckendorff's creed.